pudly/schmopera-hugo/content/articles/talking-with-singers-sidney-outlaw.md

 date = "2016-09-24T14:59:00+01:00"
 lastmod = "2016-09-27T13:09:00+01:00"
 publishDate = "2016-09-27T12:53:00+01:00"
-short_description = "\"I try my best to lead by example,\" he says.
-Outlaw sees his singing as an opportunity for putting something positive in the world, \"to perform and sing and be a blessing in people's lives, so if they have that kind of hate in their heart, when I'm done with them, they don't any more.\"" slug = "talking-with-singers-sidney-outlaw" title = "Talking with singers: Sidney Outlaw"
+short_description = "&quot;I try my best to lead by example,&quot; he says.
+Outlaw sees his singing as an opportunity for putting something positive in the world, &quot;to perform and sing and be a blessing in people&#039;s lives, so if they have that kind of hate in their heart, when I&#039;m done with them, they don&#039;t any more.&quot;" slug = "talking-with-singers-sidney-outlaw" title = "Talking with singers: Sidney Outlaw"
 +++